 Spend some time over breakfast with Philippa Davis' American pancakes with blueberries, banana and cream.
-They are simple enough for even the most kitchen allergic, and immensely satisfying

 AMERICAN PANCAKES WITH BLUEBERRIES, BANANA AND CREAM

 So simple, these pancakes can be put together by even those who ‘never cook’.
 And will make you the king (or queen) of the kitchen with the kids.

 - 1 tsp vanilla essence

 - 200g (7oz) blueberries